-A machine learning expert witness typically has extensive experience and knowledge in computer science, data science, neural networks, and/or artificial intelligence.
+Machine learning expert witness candidates typically have extensive experience and knowledge in computer science, data science, neural networks, and/or artificial intelligence.
 Cahn Litigation Services is frequently called upon by legal professionals to locate expert witnesses that can support machine learning matters.

 A subset of artificial intelligence, machine learning uses computer algorithms to automatically improve a decision or function through experience.
 Machine learning involves computers learning from data to carry out tasks.
 A machine learning algorithm builds mathematical models to make decisions; these decisions are not directly programmed.
 Big data and data mining are related fields, dealing with data analysis.